- Home

 Providing emotional support

 The diagnosis of a terminal illness may be a crisis for family and friends.
-How everyone responds may depend on their relationship with the person dying and their own beliefs about death.
+How everyone responds can depend on their relationship with the person dying and their own beliefs about death.
 It is natural to feel shocked, angry, scared, sad or relieved, or a combination of these emotions.

 Learn more about:

-As the person you are caring for nears the final days of life, there are still many ways to spend time together
+As the person you are caring for nears the final days of life, there are still many ways to spend time together:

 - sit with them without talking